JhonBv/PoolBonusCalculatorSample/README.md

 ## DRY (Don not Repeat Yourself) Principles

-UnityOfWork Pattern: No extra layer of UnityofWork has been added since the project already uses the Microsoft DbContext which acts as the Singleton (hence UnitOfWork) pattern between the Database and the Application.
+* UnityOfWork Pattern: No extra layer of UnityofWork has been added since the project already uses the Microsoft DbContext which acts as the Singleton (hence UnitOfWork) pattern between the Database and the Application.
-Repository Pattern: No extra layer for generic repository have been added since the application uses the Microsot Entity Framework Core which implements the Repository pattern.
+* Repository Pattern: No extra layer for generic repository have been added since the application uses the Microsot Entity Framework Core which implements the Repository pattern.

 ## Architecture

-The application closely follows the SOLID principles.
+* The application closely follows the SOLID principles.
 A Service layer has been created in order to make the bridge between that Data Layer (DAL) and the Domain Layer.
 Services are Injectd at run-time via .Net Core Dependency Injection.

-DTOs that existed at the presentation layer have been moved to the Service Layer in order to further separate concerns.
+* DTOs that existed at the presentation layer have been moved to the Service Layer in order to further separate concerns.

-Bonus calculations are performed at the Domain layer (CalculateBonus domain model) and accessible via the Service layer from the BonusPoolService service.
+* Bonus calculations are performed at the Domain layer (CalculateBonus domain model) and accessible via the Service layer from the BonusPoolService service.

+* Single Responsibility at Domain Layer.
+The CalculateBonus Domain model encapsulates the logic for the Bonus calculation.
+It is a good example of Single Responsibility.
 ## Typical responses

 Responsed are returned in Json format.
 Response Models have create in order to make sure that Responses are consistent.
 Typical response status codes are also returned to assist developers with integration tasks.